pozil/mongodb-jndi-datasource/README.md

 Tested on Tomcat 6 but should work fine on other Java servers with some configuration changes (JDNI datasource declaration).

+**Main changes**
+- v3.0 now returns 'com.mongodb.client.MongoDatabase' instead of 'com.mongodb.DB'
+- v2.0 uses MongoDB java client v3.0.0
-v1.0 of this project is using MongoDB java client v2.12.2
+- v1.0 uses MongoDB java client v2.12.2

 ##Deploy instructions for Tomcat 6:
 These instructions explain how to bind the datasource (DS) to the Bonita web application.